How Ranking Works

 How Reactions Shape Your Feed

 Reactions won't change what topics you see.
-One click on a cooking article won't flood your feed with cooking content.
+Clicking one article won't flood your feed with a new topic.
 Your interests are still the only way to add new topics to your feed.

 What reactions do is subtly adjust the mix within your existing interests:

-• Source prominence: Likes and loves on a source's content make that source more likely to show up.
-Consistent dislikes or flags make a source less prominent.
+- Source prominence: Likes and loves on a source's content make that source more likely to show up.
+Consistent “not for me” reactions or flags make a source less prominent.

-• Interest suggestions: Reactions feed into the interest recommendation system, which suggests new topics you might want to add.
-Suggestions are just suggestions.
+- Interest suggestions: Reactions feed into the interest recommendation system, which suggests new topics you might want to add.
+Suggestions are only suggestions.

 These effects are designed to be gradual.
 A single reaction won't dramatically shift your feed.
 Adjustments are confidence-weighted (based on how much content you've seen from a source), capped so no source dominates, and decay over time.
 The goal is to show you more of what you enjoy without pigeonholing you.

-If an article you expected didn't show up in your feed, try the "Why didn't I see this?" page.
-Paste the article URL and Scour will explain what happened: whether the source isn't in your feeds, the article was filtered, or it ranked below your current page.
+If an article you expected didn't show up in your feed, Scour can explain what happened: whether the source isn't in your feeds, the article was filtered, or it ranked below your current page.
+Paste the article URL here or on the "Why didn't I see this?" page.

 Still have questions?
 Or feedback on these docs?
 Please let me know!